carconper/sec-filer/README.md

 ## Setup

-To bring up a Filinger instance as it is, you just need to :
+To bring up a Sec-Filer instance as it is, you just need to :

 1. Modify the Constants.js file under app/static/scripts/jsx/ and modify the *OTHER_INSTANCE* constant to contain your server domain, and then map *OTHER_INSTANCE* to *EC2_INUSE*

-2. Filinger uses a 3rd party API called [edgar-online](http://developer.edgar-online.com) to retrieve the metadata of a Company based on the Trading Symbol.
+2. Sec-Filer uses a 3rd party API called [edgar-online](http://developer.edgar-online.com) to retrieve the metadata of a Company based on the Trading Symbol.
 You will need to create an account in order to obtain an *appkey* that will be used on your API calls to *edgar-online*.
 Once you have your *appkey*, create `keys.py` file under `app/` folder and add the following line:

 	```python
 	(...)